orvi-tmp/learning-c-with-pebble/chapter06.md

    <hr/>
 </figure>

 Note here that function names belong to the outer block and function parameters belong to the inner block.
-When we define out functions like this, the computations now use the parameters instead of the outer block variable names.
+When we define our functions like this, the computations now use the parameters instead of the outer block variable names.
 In fact, this version of the `divide` function is in error!
 The declaration of `a` as a local variable is in error because there is already a name of `a` defined in the current block as a parameter.

 ### Data Typing Issues ###